 The effect on casino managements has been inevitable.
 For every aspect of the game that counters and system-developers can get a handle on, casino operators can usually find some way of greasing it without resorting to such downright dishonest methods as rigging the pack.
 End-play strategy and a good deal of card-counting was countered by increasing the number of packs in play and shuffling them well before the end - even, in some cases, in response to any suspicious move on the part of a known or potential card-counter.
 Changing the rules is another effective way of countering all but the most sophisticated mathematicians.
 This is not so much a case of each casino changing its rules, conditions and pay-off from one night to another, so much as not all playing exactly the same way, thus resulting in the variety of details outlined earlier in this article.
 Experiments have been made with the continuous shuffling machine, which randomly inserts discards back in the deck to produce the effect of playing against a freshly shuffled shoe with every hand, but these have not proved as effective as had been hoped.

 If all else fails, the pit bosses can invite players to try a different game, or take their business elsewhere - which is only the polite end of the wedge culminating in outright barring from entry.
-As Michael Koink explains in Blackjack Stories, "Casinos are considered private businesses and by law are allowed to determine whom they will serve.
+As Michael Koink explained in Blackjack Stories [web page now untraceable], "Casinos are considered private businesses and by law are allowed to determine whom they will serve.
 According to one Las Vegas casino executive, 'No matter what you bet, if you play expertly you're perceived as a threat.
 We've got plenty of customers who don't play well.
 We don't need to have our tables filled with counters.'
 To that end, he explains, the casinos employ pit bosses trained to recognise expert play, surveillance crews armed with computer software that mimics the betting patterns of a counter and, most remarkable, a private detective agency, Griffin Investigations, which maintains and distributes profiles of known counters to their casino clients.
 "For players like Ron, walking into virtually any casino in the world without an elaborate disguise is nearly impossible".

 Recognising the counters is all part of the game, leading Tommy Hyland, one Christmas Eve in Atlantic City before Ken Uston had won his case, to dress up as Santa Claus, so "they wouldn't know who it was, [and] wouldn't be able to arrest me for trespassing.
 I was just playing and everybody was coming up to me...
 Hey Santa Claus, how're you doing?".
 Very satirical!